RedisInsight/Tutorials/src/ds/ts/retrieve.md

 ### The `TS.MGET` command

-`TS.MGET' works like `TS.GET` except that it takes a `FILTER` argument that allows you to retrieve the sample with the highest timestamp from each time series matching a specified filter.
+`TS.MGET' works like `TS.GET` except that it takes a `FILTER` argument in place of a `KEY` argument that allows you to retrieve the sample with the highest timestamp from each time series matching a specified filter.

 Each filter expression has one of the following syntaxes: